Emberlynn-Loo/tp/docs/UserGuide.md

 Adds a person to the address book.

 Format: `add [/ATTRIBUTENAME ATTRIBUTEVALUE]…​`

+* Adds a person to the address book with the specified attributes or none at all!
+* You can add multiple attributes in one command!
+* The order of the attributes does not matter.
+* Additionally, duplicate attributes will be parsed and the last entered duplicate attribute will be stored.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 **A person can have any number of attributes (including 0)!**<br>